icegulch/ramble/src/pages/home.md

 This year's event took place on Saturday, October 26.
 Results are [posted](/results/)!

 Mark your calendars!!
-The 2025 installment will take place on Saturday, October 25.
+The 2025 installment will take place on Saturday, October 25 at 10am.

 ![Start of the 2023 race](/images/randolph-6.jpg)